When should you worry about pain?

 "If the pain is due to musculoskeletal problems such as muscle pulls and ligament sprains then rest and painkillers for a few days are often all that is required.
 Sometimes a compression bandage and elevating the area can help, depending on the affected part of the body," Dr Henderson explains.

-"For simple lower back pain, gentle activity is better than bed rest.
-Warm baths or compresses can also help to ease pain caused by muscle spasms.
-If pain is chronic, keeping as physically active as possible is very important as this helps to improve mood, sleep and general well-being by releasing endorphins - the body's own 'feel good' hormones.
+If pain is ongoing, keeping as physically active as possible is very important as this helps to improve mood, sleep and general wellbeing by releasing endorphins - the body's own 'feel good' hormones.
 It also reduces the risk of muscles and joints stiffening up, which can make matters worse in the long term.

-Occasionally stronger painkillers like codeine are more appropriate to manage more severe pain, but taking them on a long-term basis can lead to dependency.
+Occasionally, stronger painkillers like codeine are more appropriate to manage more severe pain, but taking them on a long-term basis can lead to dependency.
 Before taking strong painkillers it's a good idea to speak with a GP or pharmacist or call NHS 111 for advice.

 Article history